yousifheikal/Seven-Block/README.md

 <p align="center"><img src="https://github.com/yousifheikal/Seven-Block/assets/96316936/ac774a27-9b84-4d77-974a-e4c8593646df" alt="project-image" width="400"></p>

 <h2>Introduction:</h2>
-<p id="description">The Seven-Block project built with Laravel & Mysql The site is used to display general and customer
+<p id="description">The Seven-Block project built with Laravel & Mysql, site used to display general and customer
-designs and to see the customer's latest updates by using livewire.
-The site also includes two languages, Arabic and English.
-It has many features, for example, adding to the shopping cart, admiring the designs, then referring to them at another time, booking designs , and also commenting on public and private designs.
+designs and to see the customer's latest updates projects by using livewire.
+The site also includes two languages, Arabic and English, multi vendor.
+It has many features, for example, adding to the shopping cart, admiring the designs, then referring to them at another time, booking designs, and also commenting on public and private designs.
 There is a Dashboard to control all site..</p>

 <h2>Project Screenshots:</h2>